 Head to the drugstore.

 The first thing most people do when they have heartburn is pop an antacid.
 This is effective for providing temporary relief or for treating infrequent heartburn.
-Other over-the-counter treatments are H2 blockers and proton pump inhibitors (PPIs).
+Other over-the-counter options for treatment are H2 blockers and proton pump inhibitors (PPIs).

 However, for frequent or chronic heartburn, you want to think about what changes you can make to prevent heartburn in the first place.